crosby/encryption/encryption/README.md

 XChaCha20 is preferred over ChaCha20 since randomized nonces can be used safely without risk of collision.

 ChaCha20 can still be used (and is by TLS 1.3/QUIC) but with counter-based nonces.
 This can be done but XChaCha20 protects developers from the risk of collisions breaking security.

+## JWE

+JSON Web Encryption is a widely adopted and well supported specification for sharing encrypted data in JSON format.